 During the summer, using your air conditioning can be your biggest monthly electricity expense.
 So, it’s given that you’re seeking approaches to consume less energy.
 That might involve trying an energy-efficient AC setting or even upgrading to an ENERGY STAR®-rated unit during air conditioner installation.

-Switching your air conditioning’s fan setting is a second way you can spend less money.
+Switching your air conditioning fan setting is a second way you can spend less money.

 Your air conditioner works with a fan to distribute the cold air it makes.
 You adjust this fan at your thermostat by switching it to “auto,” which indicates the fan will only run when the air conditioner is operating.
 Or you can switch it to “on,” which indicates it will run constantly.

-But it also offers a few perks (and drawbacks) in regard to your family’s comfort.
+But it also offers a few perks (and drawbacks) regarding your family’s comfort.
 Here’s why.

 Air Conditioner Fan Set to “On”

 Having your air conditioner’s fan operate all the time can better equalize your family’s comfort.
 This is good if you own a two-story house since rooms upstairs can be warmer.
 It’s also great if you struggle with inconsistent cooling because of hot and cold rooms.